craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Timeline.md

 After continued raids, the Coalition has [[Emergency Communicae c.
 103AF|a meeting.]]
 A war-council meets in [[Kohnstamm]] to oppose the threat.

-With the assistance of [[The Patron Saints of Kakurak]], the forces of Alaturmen turned back the Giants, and slew their leadership, leaving the rest of the Descenters unorganized and weak.
+With the assistance of [[The Patron Saints of Kakurak]], the forces of Alaturmen turned back the Giants, and slew their leadership, leaving the rest of the Descenters unorganized and weak - easy prey for the Saints.

 date: 104AF
 title: